 My private interests include travel, camping, photography, history and heritage.
 I am a keen genealogist and am currently writing a book on the Hemphill family of Australia, the US and Ireland.

-My interest in history resulted in me leading a group called the Williamstown Maritime Association in setting up Seaworks.
+My interest in history resulted in me heading a group called the Williamstown Maritime Association in setting up Seaworks.
 I was the inaugural president of the Williamstown Maritime Association, which was successful in convincing the State Government to hand over the site to our community.

 Since 2012, I have been a director of the Seaworks Foundation which has overall responsibility for development of Seaworks.
 In 2013, with a large crew of volunteers, Seaworks hosted the Seaworks Maritime Festival, with nine tall ships attracting 30,000 visitors to the site over a week.